 Although it is safe to say that insurance will cover all of your lost wages and overall financial losses in the case that a drunk driver hits you, there are many aspects of these kinds of injury settlements that everyone should know about including your state’s insurance laws, how no-fault insurance laws impact your settlement, insurance policy limits and so much more.

 The most important thing you can do after getting in an accident with a drunk driver, no matter what the circumstances, is to fully assess your injuries before making any kind of settlement.
-The truth is, even minor accidents can create rather serious injuries that are not noticeable at first, and the at-fault driver’s insurance company will almost always try to use their tactics to persuade you into an early settlement to maintain a minimal payout.
+The truth is, even minor drunk driving accidents can create rather serious injuries that are not noticeable at first, and the at-fault driver’s insurance company will almost always try to use their tactics to persuade you into an early settlement to maintain a minimal payout.
 They will more than likely also try to get you to sign a release of liability, which is a form that essentially prohibits you from any further injury claims that pertain to the accident.
 Don’t get sucked into these insurance tactics, and always ensure you have legal representation before even speaking to the at-fault driver’s insurance claim adjuster.

 The best thing to do is to keep track of your financial losses records (including lost wages, medical costs, etc.) and take the time you need for your condition to stabilize before getting involved with settlement offers.

-Another important basic of DUI accident settlements is to wait until the other driver has plead guilty or been convicted of DUI.
-This gives you much more leverage when seeking a settlement because a judge would be much more sympathetic to any plaintiff that was injured by a drunk driver who was previously convicted.
+Another important basis of DUI accident settlements is to wait until the other driver has plead guilty or been convicted of DUI.
+This gives you much more leverage when seeking a DUI settlement because a judge would be much more sympathetic to any plaintiff that was injured by a drunk driver who was previously convicted.

 Another settlement basic everyone must know about is the simple fact that there are limits to what insurance companies will pay someone who’s been injured in a DUI accident, and many times it maxes out at in the $50,000 range.
 If your damages end up exceeding your specific state’s limit, then you’ll be in the situation in which you’ll have to file a civil suit.
 These suits typically end in pre-trial settlements, but this is where DUI settlement litigation does begin to get more complicated.